jcasare/JAY-TASK-MANAGER/README.md

 # JAY-TASK-MANAGER
-Working on docs and responsiveness now!
+Working on User Authentication, Site responsiveness, and Project Documentation